 The key benefit of sowing F1 and F2 hybrids is the reliability of growth traits.
 This is especially valuable to commercial growers who have to produce foods for the supermarkets that match the high standards of shape, colour and taste demanded by consumers brainwashed into thinking a wonky parsnip isn’t acceptable.
 Of course the reliance on hybrids does mean that the overall seed gene pool declines as more and more growers use the same hybrids – as a consequence thousands of years of genetic diversity is lost because those other plants are gone and not producing regular viable seed.
 I imagine that the vegetable seed used by my grandfather and his father is long gone now.
 Some speculate that this is a big risk to food security from the perspective of future diseases or climatic changes (when genetic diversity might protect a plant species) or from relying on the hybrid parents owned by just a few large commercial seed companies.
 Do we want to live in that world?

-By Open Pollinated seeds we mean seeds that have for thousands of years been naturally pollinated each season by insects, birds, the wind (or humans at random with no particular manipulation of traits).
-These seeds have more diverse genetics than hybrid seeds but that also brings with it something of a lottery in terms of growth traits – perhaps most of your giant pumpkin plants produce a spectacular giant fruit, perhaps one or two others produce smaller or discoloured fruit (due to the diversity of the genetics).
+Heirloom seeds have typically been naturally pollinated (called Open Pollination) each season by insects, birds, the wind (or humans at random with no particular manipulation of traits).
+These natural pollinations have been occurring for thousands of years.
+The seeds have more diverse genetics than hybrid F1 seeds but that also brings with it something of a lottery in terms of growth traits – perhaps most of your giant pumpkin plants produce a spectacular giant fruit, perhaps one or two others produce smaller or discoloured fruit (due to the diversity of the genetics).
 Then again perhaps you’re rewarded with super sized monster pumpkin fruit that exceeds your expectations.
 The plants have been left to pollinate on their own, the genes mix again for the next set of seeds and possibly over a long time they may evolve naturally to suit the environment and climate that they grow in.

 Read my article ‘It seems modern fruits and vegetables are bigger, but no more nutritious‘ as this also relates to Hybrid seed development